May 31st

 Meaning of the subhAShita:

-The deeds (that are) constantly done by mother and father for their children... there is no requital to these actions performed by the parents.
+The deeds (that are) constantly done by mother and father for their children... there is no requital for those actions performed by the parents.

 Commentary:

-There is nothing in this world that one can give to his parents to make up for their efforts.
-No amount of wealth or money can outweigh their dedication towards their children.
-The one meagre effort one can do is: he can try and emulate all the values his parents tried to imbibe in him.
-Parents are happiest when their children live worthy lives.
+No amount of wealth or money can outweigh the parents' dedication to their children.
+There is nothing in this world that one can give to his parents to offset their efforts!
+The one meager effort he can make is: that he can try and emulate all the values his parents tried to imbibe in him.
+Parents are happiest when their children live worthy lives!

 pada vigrahaH: